opws/opws-dataset/docs/fields.md

 The URL of the page to log in, as a user.

+## login.usability

+A space-separated token string describing how the password set UI differs from traditional blind-entry.

+Tokens:

+- "showable": Password can be toggled to plaintext.

 ## sessions.manage.url

 The URL of a page to view and revoke logged-in sessions.